KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

 # My Common module structure

 First we need to know what we are building.
-Here is a structure that I modeled after my PSGraph module.
+A lot of the files in my modules are generic and can easily be reused in other modules.
+Here is a module structure that resembles my modules.

     MyModule
     │   appveyor.yml